MohamedAbouzid1/EEI-Networks/PROJECT_SUMMARY.md

 For questions about the implementation or methodology:
 - Refer to the individual README files in each pipeline folder
 - Check the comprehensive documentation files
-- Contact the project maintainers
+- Contact Mohamed Abouzid, contact info in the Github profile.

 ---